commanderkeen0/wg-adm/README.md

 ```bash
 wg-adm.sh restart
 ```
-Putting down the wierguard interface and putting it back up.
+Putting down the wierguard interface and putting it back up on the remote servers.

 ## Known issues